dr. hab. Javier de Lucas Araujo, prof. UW

 MSc in Physics, University of Salamanca, Spain (2004)

-Prizes and Distintions (most relevant in bold)
+Prizes and Distinctions (most relevant in bold)

-• 2024 - Award in recognition of achievements affecting the development and prestige of the University of Warsaw, University of Warsaw
+• 2024 - Award in recognition of achievements affecting the development and prestige of the University of Warsaw, University of Warsaw.

-2024 - Chosen External member at the Math-Phys Laboratorium of the Centre de Recherches Mathématiques, Universite de Montreal,
+2024 - Chosen External member at the Math-Phys Laboratorium of the Centre de Recherches Mathématiques, Universite de Montreal.

 2024 - Nomination to Didactic Award ‘Zygmunt Ajduk’ in recognition to outstanding exercises classes (Analysis II R), Faculty of Physics, University of Warsaw (Summer Semester).